-The General Secretariat of the Council of the European Union provides the secretariat for the CSO and JAF Group.
-All arrangements concluded in the framework of COST and all Memoranda of Understanding are deposited with the Secretary General of the Council of the European Union.
-The Secretary-General is responsible for forwarding any relevant information to the parties concerned.
+The General Secretariat of the Council of the European Union provided the secretariat for the CSO and JAF Group until December 2013.
+All arrangements concluded in the framework of COST and all Memoranda of Understanding were deposited with the Secretary General of the Council of the European Union u until the end of 2013.
+The Secretary-General was responsible for forwarding any relevant information to the parties concerned.

-Committee of Senior Officials - The CSO is composed of two representatives of the COST Member States, one of whom is usually the COST National Coordinator.
-The CSO is the main decision-making body of the COST structure.
-It reports directly to the Ministerial Conferences, formulates the general strategy of COST, appoints the various Domain Committees, decides on their terms of reference, approves the research Actions to be launched and prepares the relevant Memoranda of Understanding to be accepted by the interested countries.
+Committee of Senior Officials - The CSO is composed of two representatives of the COST Member Countries, one of whom is usually the COST National Coordinator.
+The CSO is the main decision-making body of the COST structure (the General Assembly of the COST Association).
+It reports directly to the Ministerial Conferences, formulates the general strategy of COST, appoints the Scientific Committee, approves the Actions to be launched and prepares the relevant Memoranda of Understanding to be accepted by the interested countries.